ets-lipec/processes-modelling/README.md

 - The *Discretisation number* will define the interval discretization and the number of points in the graphs.
 - All values need to be set in SI units.

-- Adapt the values directly in the file deck.yaml before run main.py:
+- Adapt the values directly in the file deck.yaml before running main.py:

 ```yaml
 Polymers: